LeDaffy/Hard_Surface_TK/README.md

 # Hard Surface Tools

 A collection of hard surface modeling tools designed to aid in creating mesh based fillets on boolean objects.
+Tools are implement in Python using the Blender Python and BMesh APIs.

 Example fillets created using default tools vs the tools from this repository are shown below.